No Cost to You

 You only need to look at Uber and Airbnb and what they have done to their respective industries.

-Not-to many years ago every real estate agent during a listing presentation was asked the question,
+Not too many years ago every Real Estate Agent during a listing presentation was asked the question,

 “so how much is my house worth“.
 Or;